pawandubey/refactoring-rails-notes/README.md

 end
 ```

 The advantages offered by a Policy object is that it gets rid of the private methods (and hence makes them testable).
+This is a special case of the [Extract Class]() refactoring method.

 ## Have a bin/setup

 Having an easy way to setup the dev environment (preferably with a single command) is a great advantage for teams.
-This script can be in the form of a rake task or a combination of many of them or even a class that sets up and creates required records to the get application in a runnable state.
+This script can be in the form of a rake task or a combination of many of them or even a class that sets up and creates required records to get the application in a runnable state.

 Testing this script is not high priority as it is a development tool.